 You can begin the process of “sit” and “stay” but do not expect too much at this age.
 If the pup even sits or stays for a heartbeat, praise it effusively and give it a treat (positive reinforcement).

 Get the puppy used to a leash and collar as soon as you can.
-Be sure to check frequently that the collar is not to tight.
+Be sure to check frequently that the collar is not too tight.
 The “sit” exercise helps curb dominance and aggression.
-At the same time that you say sit; hold one hand open at the pup’s neck and with the other, force its rump downwards.
+While you say sit; hold one hand open at the pup’s neck and with the other, force its rump downwards.
 A similar technique can be used to teach “down”.
 Count to five, let the pup up, then praise it effusively and give it a treat.

 Holding an unruly puppy in an enforced calm or in a beach towel for five to ten minutes also helps lessen dominance and aggression.
 Begin touching and massaging every part of the pup’s body including its face, mouth, ears, tail and paws.
 Every person in the family should do this.